AGProjects/sylkrtc.js/API.md

                 outbound: []
             }

-### Addressbook *WIP MOCK*
+### Addressbook *WIP*

 Object that contains the addressbook from all the accounts.
+It will be populated if the account registers successfully.

 Events emitted: